- Books, Students, Teacher

 I have a similar IKEA bag for personal use, but many teachers have found these storage bags to be so useful because of how much they can hold and the great handles, and you can’t beat the price!

-One of my favorite movement props is a Partner Parachute.
+One of my FAVORITE movement props is a Partner Parachute.
 It can be used for pitch exploration, melodic direction, tempo, dynamics, and form.
-Movement can be non-locomotor, locomotor, or a combination and use high/low and side-to-side direction.
+Movement can be non-locomotor, locomotor, or a combination and use high/low and side-to-side directions.
 The possibilities are endless.
-These came from School Specialty.

 These silk scarves are incredible.
 They are 35 x 35, a very generous size but float beautifully and are light and airy.
 They are easy to wash and very durable.
 Many children used these scarves and they still look like new.
 I thought about dyeing them but love the eggshell/white color.

 These scarves from Sarah’s Silks look very similar to the ones I used and they are dyed and in really beautiful colors.